SHUTDOWN

 Since 1999, when the Speicherstadt illumination was first launched, the association’s board of directors has been looking into the question of how we, the Licht-Kunst-Speicherstadt e.V., can contribute to saving energy.

-Although the light art in the Speicherstadt has been using mainly economical LED lights for years and is powered exclusively by electricity from renewable energy sources, we do not want to let the compulsory pause for the light art imposed last autumn by the Federal Energy Saving Ordinance pass idly by, but rather use the associated opportunity to push ahead with the conversion of the still existing older light sources to energy-efficient LED lights, to further expand the still missing lighting and thus to be able to stage the light art Speicherstadt even more sustainably and broadly in the future.
+Although the light art in the Speicherstadt has been using mainly economical LED luminaires for years and is powered exclusively by electricity from regenerative energy sources, we did not let the compulsory pause for the light art imposed last autumn by the Federal Energy Saving Ordinance pass idly by, but instead took the opportunity to continue the conversion of the still existing older illuminants to energy-efficient LED luminaires, to further expand the still missing lighting and thus to be able to stage the light art Speicherstadt even more sustainably and broadly in the future.

 THE IDEA

 The Speicherstadt is the traditional symbol of Hanseatic merchant power.
-Following the abolition of the free zone in 2003, the Speicherstadt has moved into the centre of Hamburg and today represents the portal between the city centre and HafenCity.
+After the abolition of the customs border in 2003, the Speicherstadt became the maritime centre of Hamburg and today functions as the historic edge of HafenCity and a hinge between old and new.

 The successful idea of an artistic staging of the warehouses on the canals was born in 1993 and 1994.
 With the organisation of the International Light Forum by Hamburger Hafen und Logistik AG (then Hamburger Hafen und Lagerhaus AG) and subsequently with the theatre project “Der Hamburger Jedermann” by Michael Batz, the Speicherstadt was used as a stage for the first time and partially staged artistically.

-In 2015, the Speicherstadt warehouse ensemble, which is unique in the world, and the neighbouring Kontorhaus district, together with the Chilehaus, were inscribed on the UNESCO World Heritage List.
+In 2015, the world’s largest contiguous warehouse ensemble, the “Speicherstadt” and the neighbouring “Kontorhausviertel” together with the “Chilehaus” were inscribed on the UNESCO World Heritage List.

-The current illumination of the Speicherstadt is altogether the result of a coherent artistic basic concept as well as a design process of many years full of technical and organisational challenges and experiences.
+The illumination of the Speicherstadt every evening is the result of a coherent overall artistic concept and a permanent design process full of technical and organisational challenges, experiences and optimisations.
+The illumination gives the neighbourhood a unique sight in a sustainable, sensitive and yet highly appropriate way.

 Wasserschloss © ELBE&FLUT / Thomas Hampel